odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 .. |PPD| replace:: :abbr:`PPD (Pago en Parcialidades o Diferido/Payment in Installements or Deferred)`
 .. |PUE| replace:: :abbr:`PUE (Pago en una Sola Exhibición/Payment in a Single Exhibition)`
+.. |CFDI| replace:: :abbr:`CFDI (Comprobante Fiscal Digital por Internet/Digital Tax Receipt over the Internet)`

+.. ///////////////////////////////////////////////////

+..
+FEAV NOTE!!!!!!!!!!!!!!!!!!
+Hellooooooooo
+..
+I'm going to add comments during the entire PR so you can get to know my train of thought during the documentation process...
+..
+If you have any questions, please message me in discord: Fermin (feav)

+..
+CURRENT MISSING STUFF
+..
+XML Reader - FEAV - 21 junio
+..
+CFDI to public - FEAV - 21 junio (rework)
+..
+Global Invoice - FEAV - 21 junio
+..
+Point of Sale - FEAV - 30 junio
+.. eCommerce  - FEAV - 30 junio

+.. ///////////////////////////////////////////////////

+..
+CURRENT STUFF TO MODIFY (almost no changes in these ones, maybe just some details)

+..
+External trade
+..
+Delivery guide  - FEAV - 30 junio <- (actually a big one with CFDI 3.0)
+..
+Customs numbers
+..
+Electronic accounting <- almost done

+..
+TO DO: Mention somewhere the following stuff:
+..
+Automated Invoices in Subscriptions/When a Payment Provider get's approved
+..
+Group Payments, Sign Invoices in batches with "send & print"
+..
+.. ///////////////////////////////////////////////////

 Webinars
 ========